Collective Enfranchisement Process: Step by Step Guide

 Prepare for a potential First-Tier Tribunal

 A First-Tier Tribunal (FTT) is part of the courts and tribunals service of the United Kingdom.
+The FTT operates within the First-tier Tribunal (Property Chamber), which is the authority responsible for resolving disputes related to collective enfranchisement.
+Previously, this body was known as the Leasehold Valuation Tribunal.
 It differs from formal legal proceedings in that it can actually feel relatively informal, but still carries the weight of the law.

 Though it may sound daunting, having the right professional sources of advice around you – such as freehold project managers – can make all the difference.
 It’s also important to note that matters only proceed to a FTT if premium terms, or a premium price, cannot be agreed; this can be for example if the Freeholder keeps silent and does not communicate or if simply the surveyors cannot agree on a price.